bitfield/script/README.md

 ## Match

-`Match()` returns a pipe containing only the input lines which match the supplied string:
+`Match()` returns a pipe containing only the input lines that match the supplied string:

 ```go
 p := script.File("test.txt").Match("Error")